mbwatson/icees-docs/src/pages/apps/icees/index.md

 Shown below is the API output for the above request.
 This example shows that for patients with asthma-like conditions (N = 22,810 in year 2010), 17% of those who were prescribed/administered prednisone had >=2 annual ED or inpatient visits for respiratory issues vs 6% of those were not prescribed/administered prednisone (P < 0.0001).

 Prednisone use is a common indicator of a patient with severe asthma.

-*Fecho et al., accepted for submission as a Special Communication in Journal of Biomedical Informatics*

 ![Functionality3_Output](Feature_Association_Query_Response.png)